-Explore classic Europe in style, gliding down the Danube aboard the MS River Voyager luxury cruise ship.
+Explore classic Europe in style, gliding down the Danube on a luxury river cruise ship.
 This 7-night cruise offers you the charming Old World highlights of Budapest, Bratislava, Vienna, and more.
 Visit many of Europe’s most gorgeous cities, replete with stunning architecture and fascinating Jewish history, with none of the inconvenience of switching hotels.
 Savor delicious Kosher cuisine in the ship’s signature panoramic restaurant, paired with unlimited red and white wines from Europe’s finest Kosher vineyards.
 Enjoy on-shore excursions led by passionate English-speaking guides where you will be engulfed in the rich heritage of the region.
 Compelling lectures from experts on Jewish culture and European history provide insight into the attractions, exposing you to the hidden gems and narratives of past communities.
 Visit local synagogues, museums, and timeless landmarks; then settle into your deluxe stateroom or private balcony for rest and relaxation in the evenings.
 This luxury river cruise is sure to delight history buffs, Jewish heritage visitors, and travelers in search of their dream European jaunt.

 What's not included: